pdimens/PopGenSims.jl/README.md

-## Create population genetics simulations
+## Simulate individuals for population genetics

 This package builds off of [PopGen.jl](http://github.com/BioJulia/PopGen.jl) and simulates offspring that would be generated under certain conditions.
 With this package you can simulate the offspring of specific individuals, simulate full-sibs, half-sibs, unrelated individuals, and parent-offspring pairs for use with PopGen.jl.
 You can also randomly generate samples given population-specific allele frequencies.